InputUsername/iac-cost-linters/README.md

-# iac-cost-linters
+# Supplementary Code and Data

-This repository hosts supplementary scripts and data for my Master's Thesis titled *"Catching Cost Issues in Infrastructure as Code Artifacts using Linters"*.
+This repository hosts supplementary code and data for the Master's Thesis titled *"Catching Cost Issues in Infrastructure as Code Artifacts using Linters"*.

 The results of the thematic analysis phase have been further refined and extended in a separate repository, [search-rug/iac-cost-patterns](https://github.com/search-rug/iac-cost-patterns).
 In addition, the extensions to [Checkov](https://github.com/InputUsername/checkov/tree/cost-rules) and [TFLint](https://github.com/InputUsername/tflint-ruleset-cost) are also available in separate repositories.

+## Structure

 This repository is organized as follows: